 Bathroom, Bedroom, Classroom, Home Decor, Kitchen, Laundry Room, Living Room · October 14, 2024

-Houseplants That are Hard to Kill + They’re Super Easy to Propagate
+Hard to Kill Houseplants That Are Easy to Propagate

 Do you consider yourself someone with a “black thumb”?
 (Whatever that is.)
 Well, whether you have a black, pink or even a purple thumb you can easily grow these houseplants that are hard to kill with minimal effort and maximum results.
 Plants are one of the quickest, easiest and affordable ways to brighten a space.